flakjakk/working-band/docs/source/alternatives.rst

 Many gigging musicians would prefer not to work with backing tracks.

-Having said that, it is obvious that a band with less membersis more likely to earn more money per member.
+Having said that, it is obvious that a band with less members is more likely to earn more money per member.
 There is more scope for gigs:
 * The band has a smaller stage footprint
 * They can play in many venues that cannot accommodate bigger bands
 * The logistics involved are simpler for a smaller band